dicelab-rhul/icu_agent_framework/README.md

 ## The environment

 The environment is the place where everything resides.
 It is home to a pool of agents, and the ICU application simulator.
-The environment is effectively the mediator between the agents and the spplication simulator.
+The environment is effectively the mediator between the agents and the application simulator.
 Every interaction between them passes through it.
-The components which are responsible for connecting the pool of agents and the application simulator are the dispatcher and the feedback listeners (see below).
+The components which are responsible for connecting the pool of agents and the application simulator are the [dispatcher](#The dispatcher) and the feedback [listeners](#The feedback listeners).

 ### The enviroment configuration

 The  environment, the application simulator, and the eye tracker rely on certain parameters to work properly.
-The configuration can be found in `config.json`.
+The configuration can be found in [config.json](https://github.com/dicelab-rhul/icu_agent_framework/blob/master/config.json).

 ### The application simulator